productivity tips · Dec 23, 2022

 You know that they can be nerve-wracking and uncomfortable, and it's hard to know exactly what your boss is looking for.

-But with a little preparation, you can make the process a lot less stressful—and even help improve your work performance in the long run.
+But with a little preparation, you can make the process a lot less stressful (and even improve how you work in the long run).
 Here are ten tips to get started:

 1. Understand the purpose of a performance review